HengGao12/OAML/README.md

 ## 🚀Overview

 In this work, we propose an **Outlier Aware Metric Learning (OAML)** framework.
-OAML mainly addresses the following issues in outlier exposure training for OOD detection:
+OAML mainly addresses the following issues in outlier exposure training for Out-of-Distribution detection:
-- How to prevent the ID performance degradation when training with OOD data;
+- How to prevent the In-Distribution (ID) performance degradation when training with OOD data;
 - How to collect and train with outliers effectively.

 To address these problems, we introduce knowledge distillation techniques to prevent ID accuracy decreasing.
-On the other hand, we generate and train OOD samples in the latent space to enlarge the ID/OOD distribution discrepancies.
+On the other hand, we generate and train OOD samples in the latent space to enlarge ID/OOD feature discrepancies.
 ![image](fig/pipeline.png)

 ## ✅Usage